 Listen: Rav Berland shlit"a Explains Why We Dress Up and Why We Pray in Public

-The lesson of the esteemed gaon and tzaddik Rabbi Eliezer Berland shlit"a from the morning of the 14th of Adar, 5778.
-"The whole advantage of prayer in public is, 'And they cried out to Hashem with strength,' when a person is alone, he can cry out to Hashem for 5, 10 minutes, but when he is in public, he can cry out to Hashem for 24 hours.
-Therefore, the prayers in public were established so that people could cry out to Hashem with all their might, to exert all their strength in cries.
-Those who have not cried out until now will cry out from now, from Purim, and those who have not prayed will start praying from now."
+A lesson from the holy tzaddik, Rabbi Eliezer Berland shlit"a, from the morning of 14 Adar 5778.
+"The entire virtue of communal prayer is, 'And they cried out to Hashem with strength.'
+When a person is alone, he can cry out to Hashem for 5 or 10 minutes, but when he is in the public, he can cry out to Hashem for 24 hours.
+Therefore, they established communal prayers so that people could cry out to Hashem with all their might, to release all their strength in cries.
+Those who have not cried out until now should cry out from now on, from Purim, and those who have not prayed should begin to pray from now on."

-"There are costumes that should not be given up all year, if he is a good child, he should continue with it all year.
-On this, the Ramban says in Parshat Bo in the laws of clothing (the last Ramban in Parshat Bo) that we dress up on Purim in order to rectify all the nations of the world.
-By dressing in the clothes of all the nations of the world, we clarify the good that exists in all the nations of the world."
+"There are costumes that one must not give up all year round; if he is a good boy, he should continue with that all year.
+Regarding this, the Ramban says in Parshat Bo in the laws of clothing (the final Ramban in Parshat Bo) that we wear costumes on Purim in order to perform a tikkun (rectification) for all the nations of the world.
+By dressing in the garments of all the nations of the world, one clarifies the good that exists within all the nations of the world."

 [audio mp3="https://www.shuvubanimint.com/wp-content/uploads/2018/03/בוקר-יד-אדר-תשעח-2.mp3" autoplay="true"][/audio]